leav-solutions/leav-engine/README.md

 - versions: a different version of the preview
     - background: background in the preview, true will display a checkerboard, false will display nothing and a string of a hexadecimal color will display that color
     - density: the resolution of the image
+    - multiPage: path to the folder were to store the splitted pages, only work with pdf and document
     - sizes: different size of the previews
         - size: the size of the preview
         - output: the output of the preview